hamlim/mdx/docs/index.md

 </div>
 ```

-:heart: **Powerful**: MDX blends markdown and JSX syntax to fit perfectly in
+:heart: **Powerful**: MDX blends Markdown and JSX syntax to fit perfectly in
 JSX-based projects.

 :computer: **Everything is a component**: Use existing components inside your
 MDX and import other MDX files as plain components.

-:wrench: **Customizable**: Decide which component is rendered for each markdown
+:wrench: **Customizable**: Specify which component you’d like to render for
-element.
+each Markdown element

 :books: **Markdown-based**: The simplicity and elegance of Markdown remains,
 you interleave JSX only when you want to.